ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 ### invalidateAll

 When `invalidateAll` is `true` (the default) and a successful validation result is returned from the server, the page will be invalidated and the load functions will run again.
-A login form takes advantage of this to update user information on the page.
+A login form takes advantage of this to update user information on the page, but the default setting may cause problems with [multiple forms on the same page](/concepts/multiple-forms), since the load function will reload the data for all forms defined there.

 ### resetForm